3raxton/ForeignIpsum/README.md

 You can do so [here](https://goo.gl/forms/2nFI9jc3zFzgVmsi1)!
 * Yes, you can add to a language that already has something written for it.

-# Bugs or Suggestions
+# Contact

-Is the plugin misbehaving?
-File an issue.
-Have a suggestion?
-File an issue.
-You can file an issue for whatever you want.
-Please include the version of the plugin you are using if you think it could be relevant (it usually is).
+If you have any questions, comments, become attacked by technical bugs, or have ideas to improve the plugin, you can find me on Twitter: [@3raxton](https://twitter.com/3raxton/) and [my website](http://www.braxtonhuff.com/).

 * Don't want to file an issue?
 Send me an [email](mailto:hello@braxtonhuff.com) and I will get back to you as soon as possible.

-# Comments, Contact or Questions

-You can find me via [Twitter](https://twitter.com/3raxton/) and [my website](http://www.braxtonhuff.com/).
 * These are the best ways to reach out to me.

 # Writers & Supported Languages